hw-studio-fall17/project.fav-sports-team/README.md

-# Sports Team website
+# Sports Team Website

-##### You're going to create a website for you favorite sports team.
-Once you've chosen your team, make sure to checkout their real website for ideas.
+##### You're going to create a website for your favorite sports team.
+Once you've chosen your team, make sure to check out their real website for ideas.

 #### Check out some examples here: